 Features:

 • Historical battle scenarios like The Battle of Yalu River, one of most important yet underrepresented battle in the ironclad era.
+Some other historical or hypothetic scenarios in First Sino-Japanese War, Boxer Rebellion and Russo-Japanese are included as well.

 • Adjustable automation levels -- from manually controlling each weapon mount and FCS, to delegating partial or full fleet command to the AI.
 It's also possible to control both sides by hand at the same time.